Clue de Barles is a French balcony road

-This extremely narrow road is situated in Provence-Alpes-Cote d'Azur and belongs to the Alpes Maritimes.
+Tucked away on of the southeastern corner of France, the road through the canyon carved by Le Bes river is extremely challenging.
+It’s called D900A.
+The road is 31.7 km (19.69 miles) long, running south-north from Digne-les-Bains to Verdaches.
 This amazing road is carved into the mountainside.
 It’s a road to die for (or die on, if you're not careful!).
 It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
 Here one says a prayer that nobody is coming towards you until the road widens some kilometres further.

-Along the road, that crosses Col du Fanget, there are several signs about the limited maximum height of the road, ranging from 2,8m to 3,2m.
+To drive the road without stopping will take most people between 40 and 50 minutes.
+Along the road are several signs about the limited maximum height of the road, ranging from 2,8m to 3,2m.
 The clue is also known as Clue de Saint-Clément.

-This road is one of the most famous balcony roads in the country.
+Located in the Bès valley, this road is one of the most famous balcony roads in the country.
 A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
 It’s a kind of road not for those who fear heights.
 There is little room for error on these roads.
-Drive with care as this is a mountain road with hairpin curves and narrow unlit tunnels.
 When you take this road as picturesque as it is narrow, with its many surprising meanders, drive carefully, and above all don't miss the parking spaces that have been provided.
-The little town of Barles is situated at an elevation of 985m above the sea level, in the Bès valley.